antoniczapski/pcg-arena/frontend/spec.md

 ### 1.1 Purpose

 The browser frontend is a TypeScript/React implementation that allows users to play Mario levels directly in the browser without downloading a client.
-It implements the same `arena/v0` protocol as the Java validation client.
+It implements the `arena/v0` protocol.

+**Stage 2 (2025-12-26):** Battle flow and gameplay
+**Stage 3 (2025-12-28):** Authentication and builder profile

 ### 1.2 Key Features